ElMassimo/i18n_multitenant/README.md

 This gem is a small utility that provides the basic configuration to perform tenant-specific translations in multi-tenant apps.

+Read more about it in the [blog announcement](https://maximomussini.com/posts/i18n-multitenant/).

 ## Setting the locale
 ```ruby
 I18nMultitenant.set(locale: :en, tenant: 'Tenant Name')